 As you are legally required to notify a potential buyer of the Japanese knotweed, it will likely be necessary for a treatment plan to be put in place before a sale can proceed.

 How can I protect my home for the future?

 If you have Japanese knotweed on your property and you make a claim for the weed spreading to your property, or against the surveyor who assessed the property prior to you purchasing it, then at CEL we ensure you receive an insurance-backed guarantee.

 An insurance-backed guarantee means you will not have to pay for further work on the infestation should it grow back.
-Given Japanese knotweed is so difficult to remove, we ensure all of our clients can claim for further removal work on their property, free of charge.
-Insurance backed guarantees are also required by most lenders in order to lend on a property with a Japanese knotweed infestation.
+Given that Japanese knotweed is so difficult to remove, we ensure all of our clients can claim for further removal work on their property, free of charge.
+Insurance-backed guarantees are also required by most lenders in order to lend on a property with a Japanese knotweed infestation.